Akshit027/E-Commerce-/README.md

-# E-commerce Database Schema

-This project provides a relational database schema for an E-commerce system using PostgreSQL.
-It is designed to handle key business operations such as customer management, product cataloging, order tracking, and payment processing.
-The schema uses the `SERIAL` keyword to automatically increment primary key values.

-## Project Structure

-* `schema.sql` contains all the SQL statements to create the database tables.
-* `README.md` provides an overview of the schema and instructions for use.

-## Schema Overview

-The database is composed of the following main entities:

-1. Customers – stores customer information like name, email, phone number, and address.
-2. Categories – represents product categories such as electronics, clothing, etc.
-3. Products – contains product details including name, price, stock quantity, and category.
-4. Orders – records each customer order with the order date and total amount.
-5. OrderItems – links products to orders and specifies quantity and price per item.
-6. Payments – stores payment information related to each order.

-## Relationships Between Tables

-* Each customer can place multiple orders.
-* Each order can contain multiple order items.
-* Each order item is linked to a specific product.
-* Each product belongs to one category.
-* Each order has one associated payment.

-## Technologies Used

-* PostgreSQL as the database system
-* SQL for schema definition
-* `SERIAL` data type for primary key auto-incrementation

-## How to Use

-1. Clone the repository using Git.
-2. Open a PostgreSQL terminal or any SQL client.
-3. Connect to your PostgreSQL database.
-4. Run the `schema.sql` file to create all tables.

-## Sample Queries and Data

-You can extend this project by adding:

-* Sample data using INSERT statements
-* Queries to get reports such as total revenue, order history, or top-selling products

-## Contributions

-Contributions are welcome.
-If you want to suggest improvements or report issues, feel free to open a discussion or pull request.

-## License

-This project can be used freely under the MIT License.
+# E-commerce Database Project

+This project contains a complete **PostgreSQL** database schema for an **E-commerce system**, along with sample data and common SQL operations.
+It is designed to demonstrate how to model an online shopping platform using relational database principles.
+The database handles customers, products, orders, order items, categories, and payments, with proper use of keys and data constraints.

+---

+## Features

+* Defines a normalized schema with six interconnected tables
+* Uses `SERIAL` for auto-incrementing primary keys (PostgreSQL style)
+* Ensures referential integrity using `FOREIGN KEY` constraints
+* Handles missing values with `NULL`
+* Populates tables using `INSERT INTO`
+* Demonstrates data manipulation with `UPDATE` and `DELETE`
+* Clean and consistent data practices

+---

+## Database Schema Overview

+### Entities and Relationships

+1. **Customers** – Customers who place orders
+2. **Categories** – Product categories
+3. **Products** – Items available for purchase
+4. **Orders** – Orders placed by customers
+5. **OrderItems** – Products included in each order
+6. **Payments** – Payments for orders

+### Relationships

+* A customer can place multiple orders
+* An order contains multiple order items
+* Each order item is linked to one product
+* Each product belongs to one category
+* Each order has one payment

+---

+## Handling Missing Values

+* `NULL` is used for missing optional values such as phone number or address
+* `SERIAL` handles auto-incrementing of primary keys, so those values do not need to be manually inserted

+---

+## Getting Started

+1. Clone the repository or copy the SQL scripts
+2. Open PostgreSQL or any SQL client like pgAdmin
+3. Run the table creation SQL statements
+4. Insert sample data using the `INSERT` queries
+5. Test `UPDATE` and `DELETE` operations as needed

+---

+## Tools and Technologies

+* PostgreSQL
+* SQL (Data Definition and Manipulation)
+* Basic command-line or GUI-based PostgreSQL client

+---

 ## Contact

-Created by Akshit Jaiswal.
+Created by Akshit Jaiswal
-For suggestions or inquiries, you can reach out via email or LinkedIn.
+For feedback or questions, feel free to reach out via GitHub or email